Temasek-Dynamics/gestelt/gestelt_bringup/README.md

         - Maximum number of UAVs it can handle

 # Demo
+- Added time benchmark to planner and gridmap updateoccupancy
+- Create message type that shows debug information such as the metrics
 - PX4 HITL
-- Added time benchmark
-- Create message type that shows debug information such as the metrics
+    - Could not figure out how to interface from actual PX4 to gazebo

 # TODO
-- Add timebenchmark class to
-    - gridmap
+- Ignore more unnecessary packages to allow radxa to build faster
 - Need to correct point cloud transformation
 - Measure sensor data subscribed by gridmap
     - depth image size